HL7NZ/hpi/input/pagecontent/general.md

-### Resource representation: Json & XML
+### Resource representation: Json

-Resources can be expressed either as Json or XML, and both formats are supported by this implementation.
+Only Json is supported by this implementation.

 ### Id and Identifiers